tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 I stretched farther.

-My fingertips touched the edge.

-The phone slid.

-“No.”

-I reached again.

-My hand finally closed around it.
+My fingertips touched the edge and my hand finally closed around it.

 The second I got close enough to pull it toward me, something changed.